Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Experiment

-\paragraph{Implementation Details.} All experiments are implemented under the PyTorch framework \cite{paszke2019pytorch} and conducted on NVIDIA H20 GPUs.
-We adopt the default loss configurations provided by the MMDetection \cite{chen2019mmdetection} and the Transformers libraries \cite{wolf2020transformers} to optimize the detection and captioning tasks, respectively.
+All experiments are implemented under the PyTorch framework \cite{paszke2019pytorch} and conducted on eight NVIDIA H20 GPUs.
 We deploy Qwen3-4B \cite{qwen3} as the LLM component of GovLA-Reasoner.
+We adopt the default loss configurations provided by the MMDetection \cite{chen2019mmdetection} and the Transformers libraries \cite{wolf2020transformers} to perform optimization.
 The batch size is set to 16, and AdamW is used as the optimizer with an initial learning rate of $1 \times 10^{-4}$.
 The multi-step learning rate scheduler is employed to decay the learning rate at predefined epochs during training.
-For the detection task, the models are trained for 50 epochs, while for the captioning task, the max epoch is set to 20.
-All methods follow the same configuration to ensure fair comparisons.
+For the detection task, the model is trained for 50 epochs, while for the captioning task, the max epoch is set to 25.
+Considering the availability of open-source implementations, three representative VLMs \cite{LLaVA-OneVision-1.5,zhu2025internvl3,wang2025internvl3_5,Qwen2.5-VL,Qwen3-VL} and two representative adapters \cite{liu2023visual,li2023blip} are selected for comparison, covering different versions and parameter scales.
+All compared methods follow the same configuration to ensure fair comparisons.